MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/stacklayout.md

 [![Screenshot of nested StackLayout objects](stacklayout-images/combined.png "Nested StackLayouts")](stacklayout-images/combined-large.png#lightbox "Nested StackLayouts")

 > [!IMPORTANT]
-> Nesting too many `StackLayout` objects can result in a non-performant page, due to the amount of layout calculations that are required.
+> The deeper you nest [`StackLayout`](xref:Xamarin.Forms.StackLayout) objects and other layouts, the more the nested layouts will impact performance.
 For more information, see [Choose the correct layout](~/xamarin-forms/deploy-test/performance.md#choose-the-correct-layout).

 The equivalent C# code is: